LEARNAcademy/syllabus/rails/controllers-routes-views.md

 <%= link_to 'See the Menu', menu_path %>
 ```

-At this point we are free to put this in the HTML as is, or we can wrap HTML tags around it for some additional styling.
+At this point we are free to put this in the HTML as is, or, we can wrap HTML tags around the erb for some additional styling.

 **app/views/page/landing.html.erb**